Semiclassical and quantum shell-structure calculations of the moment of inertia: Conclusions

 \section{Conclusions}

 The shell corrections to the moment of inertia are determined through the generalized rigid-body MI for equilibrium rotations beyond the quantum perturbation expansion.
 We have shown that, for a WS potential of both small and large spheroidal deformation, the semiclassical relation (\ref{dmidE}) between energy and moment-of-inertia shell corrections approximately holds for the major shell structure and is in qualitative agreement with the quantum result.
-The WS mean-field potential that we have used, has been chosen to have a large depth and a small surface diffuseness to make it resemble as much as possible a square-well mean field, defining however, in doing so, and in contrast to the cavity, a non fully integrable Hamiltonian, in order to test whether our NPPOT approach works also for such systems.
-It is of particular interest to carry out this kind of investigation in a large range of deformations, since at larger deformations the bifurcation phenomenon plays an important role \cite{SM77,MA02,MY11,MG14,MK16,MA17}.
+The WS mean-field potential that we have used, has been chosen to have a large depth and a small surface diffuseness to make it resemble as much as possible a square-well mean field.
+In contrast to the cavity, we are thus defining a non fully integrable Hamiltonian, in order to test whether our ISPMR works also for such a system.
+It is of particular interest to carry out this kind of investigation in a large range of deformations, since at larger deformations the bifurcation phenomenon plays an important role\cite{MA02,MY11,MG17}.
 Our study confirms the fundamental property, common in general to all finite Fermi systems, and at any deformation, that the ``major-shell structure'' of $\delta \Theta$ is related to the one of the energy shell corrections $\delta E$ through the inhomogenuity of the distribution of single-particle states near the Fermi surface.
 A more systematic investigation of the relationship between these two shell corrections and a comparison between semiclassical and quantum results is on our agenda. \\[ -2.0ex]